SamueleFacenda/nixos-config/README.md

 # My nixos config

 I was tired of always configuring new systems.
-So I jumped on the train:train:.
+So I jumped on the train :train:.

 TODOS:
 - [ ] sway